MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

   - MXLDEPTH - the depth of the mixed layer (m), as defined here by a given magnitude decrease in density from the surface (we'll use the model default for :math:`\Delta  \rho`)

+Note that all these diagnostic fields are 2-D output. **2-D and 3-D diagnostics CANNOT be mixed in a diagnostics list.**
 These variables are specified in parameter :varlink:`fields`: the first index is specified as ``1:«NUMBER_OF_DIAGS»``, the second index designates this for diagnostics list 1.
 Next, the output filename for diagnostics list 1 is specified  in variable :varlink:`fileName`.
 Finally, for this list we specify variable :varlink:`frequency` to provide time-averaged output every 31,104,000 seconds, i.e., once per year.
 Had we entered a negative value for :varlink:`frequency`, MITgcm would have instead written snapshot data at this interval.
-Finally, note that all these diagnostic fields are 2-D output.
-2-D and 3-D diagnostics CANNOT be mixed in a diagnostics list.
 Next, we set up a second diagnostics list for several 3-D diagnostics.

 .. literalinclude:: ../../../verification/tutorial_baroclinic_gyre/input/data.diagnostics
     :start-at: fields(1:5,2